brugal/wolfcamql/README-wolfcam.txt

 * cg_drawKeyPress  to enable drawing player key press information.
 Also added WCG_PLAYER_KEY_PRESS_[FORWARD|BACK|RIGHT|LEFT|FIRE|JUMP|CROUCH] hud ownerdraws.
 See ui/wckeypress.menu for an example.  '/loadmenu ui/wckeypress.menu' to test.

   Note that demos don't record key press information.
 Demos do record movement direction which can be used to extract some of the values.  'right', 'left', and 'back' can be accurately extracted from the movement direction but 'forward' is an estimate based on the player's velocity.

+ cpma version >= 1.50 does record key press information so none of the values need to be guessed.

 * In Windows screen blanking is disabled.
 It can be re-enabled by setting the SDL_VIDEO_ALLOW_SCREENSAVER environment variable.